JaylyDev/terminator/README.md

 ## Forums
 Want to report a bug or suggest new features for the addon?
 Create an issue on GitHub or give us feedback by joining the Support Discord Server.

-Collected reports and feedback will be shown in forums file in GitHub.
+Collected reports and feedback including responds will be shown in [Feedback](https://github.com/JaylyDev/manhunt/blob/beta-v2.5/FEEDBACK.md) page on GitHub.

 ## License